Speak to a Friendly Routing Expert Now:

 For example, it’ll give direct instructions like “take exit 18 on the right” and keep repeating the instructions a few times so that you don’t miss the turn.

-However, just like Google Maps, Waze is not the best route planner for multiple stops.
-It too lacks a route optimization feature.
+However, like Google Maps, Waze is not the best route planner for multiple destinations.
+It, too, lacks a route optimization feature.
 You can’t upload or import multi-destination routes for multiple drivers (or even a single one).
 And while you can plan a route with multiple stops, there’s no guarantee that the route will either be the fastest or the shortest when resequencing eventually occurs.

 Absolutely yes.
-Typically, companies that are measuring quantifiable aspects of their routes, will always measure the Stem In time and the Stem Out time.
-Some people call it the “head time” and others “tail time.”
+Typically, companies measuring quantifiable aspects of their routes will always measure the Stem In time and the Stem Out time.
+Some call it the “head time,” and others “tail time.”

-Semantics aside, what all these terms attempt to define, are the number of minutes and miles from the point of origin to the first stop, and the distance from the last stop back to the point of origin (or the final point on the route).
+Semantics aside, all these terms attempt to define are the number of minutes and miles from the point of origin to the first stop and the distance from the last stop back to the point of origin (or the final point on the route).

-Typically, you want a driver to take the shortest and fastest way home that is available to them to reduce driver fatigue, comply with various hours-of-service mandates, and much more.
+Typically, you want a driver to take the shortest and fastest way home to reduce driver fatigue, comply with various hours-of-service mandates, and much more.

-A reduction in miles driven inevitably means fewer accidents, since drivers are spending fewer hours on the road.
+Reducing miles driven inevitably means fewer accidents since drivers spend fewer hours on the road.

-Now you might have the question: how to plan the fastest route to my work?
+Now, you might have the question: how do I plan the fastest route to my work?
 Well, a route planner can help you here.

-A multiple-stop route planner app like Route4Me route planner is the best solution to plan the fastest route to work and, obviously when your day is over, the fastest route to home.
+A multiple-stop route planner like a route planner, is the best solution to plan the fastest route to work and, obviously, when your day is over, the fastest route to home.
 In addition, it also optimizes routes to save fuel, allows you to plot multiple stops, and lets you keep an eye on your drivers.

 A route planner app would not provide free driving directions like Google Maps, Waze, or a free route planner, but such an app’s benefits are manifold.
 Some of the most important benefits are: